Breast Enlargement using implants

 Most cases of BIA-ALCL have been associated with textured implants.
 However, it is difficult to make comparisons as the majority of cases have had textured implants and not smooth.
 The evidence for a link between textured implants and BIA-ALCL is contentious.

 Because of this doubt and embarrassment relating to the PIP scandal, this year, the French authorities requested further information from the Allergan, the implant company, regarding their textured implants prior to renewal of the licence.
 When such information is requested, a licence (CE mark) can be suspended or temporarily renewed.
 France has chosen to suspend the CE mark while awaiting further information.
 Because of EU rules, Such a suspension is applicable to the entire EU.
-Allergan has withdrawn all its textured stock from the market until the licence situation is established.
-This will take 3 months minimum.
+Allergan has withdrawn all its textured,Biocel stock from the market until the licence situation is established.
+This could take a number of years.

-With newer breast enlargement implants rupture is now quite uncommon in the first 15 years after surgery.
-It is possible that these implants may fail as they become older and it may be advisable to replace implants which are older than 15 years.
+With newer breast enlargement implants rupture is now quite uncommon in the first 10 years after surgery.
+It is possible that these implants may fail as they become older and it may be advisable to replace implants which are older than 10 years.
 Some of the older implants model were more inclined to rupture and particularly the notorious and faulty PIP implants were prone to leakage.
-Some of these patient developed collections of silicone in the glands of their armpits.
-Leakage of silicone can occur either as a slow seepage, or following rupture of the implant shell .
-The silicone is almost always contained within the capsule which the body forms around the implant.
+Some of these patient developed collections of silicone in the glands of their armpits, known as siliconomas.
+Leakage of silicone can occur either as a slow seepage (silicone bleed), or following rupture of the implant shell.
+I recommend that any new swelling of armpit glands needs investigation but in the case of siliconomas, they invariably turn out to be harmless.
+Most of the silicone is contained within the capsule, which the body forms around the implant.
 Rupture is usually caused by aging of the implant.
 Occasionally trauma is involved but it does not occur during flying.
 Silicone leakage has never conclusively been linked to serious health problems.
 A rupture usually does not cause any pain or obvious symptoms, apart from the occasional enlarged glands.

 Shape , size and positioning of implant – cosmetic issues